 When it comes to risky behavior, adolescence is the perfect storm.
 There are many reasons why teens are drawn to risk-taking behaviors.
 In addition, peer pressure can be a factor.
 External stresses can push teens toward these behaviors to let off steam.
 Therefore, taking risks can be a misguided way for teens to strike out on their own and feel independent.

-But teenage risky behavior is also a result of physiological changes that impact the brain and the nervous system.
+But teen risk behaviors are also a result of physiological changes that impact the brain and the nervous system.
 In an essay on teen risk behaviors written for Slate magazine, Alan E. Kazdin, former president of the American Psychological Association, and Carlo Rotella, director of American studies at Boston College, put it like this:

 Risky Behavior and the Teenage Brain